nbenin/javaScript/README.md

 ## Current task

-- Working on the DOM
+- going to work on design challenge today